Dav5T/SQL-Challenge/README.md

 **CSV files - Importing**
-Make sure that there is a folder called Employee_SQL.
+<br>Make sure that there is a folder called Employee_SQL.
 In that folder you will find:
 <br>&ensp; 1. departments.csv
 <br>&ensp; 2. dept_emp.csv
 <br>&ensp; 3. dept_manager.csv